nokotamustang/Python3DEngines/README.md

 ![Screenshots](./screenshots/mgl_cube2.PNG)

+The basic principle of anti-aliasing is to render the scene at a higher resolution and then down-sample it to the screen resolution.
+This is done by rendering the scene to a render buffer with a higher resolution than the screen, and then down-sampling it to the screen resolution using a shader program.

+Without anti-aliasing, the edges of the cube appear jagged because the pixels on the screen are square and the edges of the cube are not aligned with the pixels.
+Anti-aliasing smooths out the edges of the cube by blending the colors of the pixels along the edges.

 ### mgl/cubes - Cubes + textures

 Adding more cubes to the scene with texture mapping and multiple light sources.

 ![Screenshots](./screenshots/mgl_cubes1.PNG)

+This example adds more cubes to the scene and applies a texture to each cube.
+The texture is a 2D image that is mapped to the surface of the cube using texture coordinates.
+The texture coordinates are stored in the VBO along with the vertices of the cube.

+With basic illumination applied in addition to the texture the scene is starting to look more realistic.
+The floor is a grid of cubes to illustrate how to create a large scene with many objects.
+However, this is usually considered inefficient because each cube is a separate draw call to the GPU; whereas for a floor only the top faces of the cubes are visible.
+More on this later.

 ### mgl/cubes_2 - Cubes + textures + shadows